 7.2.
 How Many Days Do You Need To Explore Cameron Highlands

-While it’s completely possible to see the best of Cameron Highlands and go back on the same day:
+While it’s completely possible to see the best of Cameron Highlands (and go back to Ipoh or KL) on the same day:

-You’re better off staying at least 2 days to soak up the beautiful surroundings.
+You’re better off staying at least 2 days to soak up the beautiful surroundings and to enjoy the cooler climate up there.

-And making the most of your trip doesn’t mean you have to constantly bounce from one attraction to the next!
+And you can make the most of your trip since you don’t have to constantly rush from one attraction to the next too.

 Read more: 4 Best Cameron Highlands Tea Plantation